yaji2k/geojson-api/README.md

 # geojson-api
-api for get geojson by cadastral number
+API for getting geojson by cadastral number